Sublight Engines 1

 4 — Nuclear Thermal Engine (Fission)

 The bread and butter of many an FTL-capable starship, nuclear thermal engines can be understood as regular rocket engines where chemical reaction mass has been replaced by the heat from a nuclear fission reactor.
-They have moderate specific impulse and very good thrust which makes them good candidates for velocity matching burns and long-range sublight journeys.
+They have moderate specific impulse and excellent thrust, which makes them good candidates for velocity matching burns and long-range sublight journeys.
 They are relatively simple to build, albeit several orders of magnitude beyond rocket or ion engines in terms of technical complexity.
 Their main drawbacks are that they rely on a local uranium supply for refuelling and require extensive heat dissipation and radiation shielding.
 They also can't be used in an atmosphere for obvious safety reasons.
-Regardless of these flaws nuclear thermal engines are widely used on mass-produced ships and especially cargo vessels.
+Regardless of these flaws, nuclear thermal engines are widely used on mass-produced ships and especially cargo vessels.

 In Communal Space and the Traverse, nuclear thermal engines have to follow specific regulations as both their exhaust plume and their potential acceleration are enough to classify them as weapons.